Pollster Accuracy Rankings: Who Got 2024 Right

 The AAPOR Task Force on 2024 Pre-Election Polling analyzed 116 general election polls conducted between October 23 and November 5, 2024, and concluded that public polls painted an essentially accurate picture of an extraordinarily close contest.
 By the task force's accounting, state-level polls were the most accurate since 1944, and national polls performed about average by historical standards (AAPOR, 2025).
 After the documented misses of 2016 and 2020, that is a measured, sourced rehabilitation.

 One caveat survived: polls again understated the Republican vote share relative to Democrats, for the third consecutive presidential cycle, though by less than in 2016 or 2020 (AAPOR, 2025).
 Split Ticket's post-election review put it bluntly: there does not appear to be a single state where the polls underestimated Harris; Trump consistently outran his numbers (Split Ticket, 2024).
+That directional persistence is why the low-bias subscore matters in this ranking.
+A firm that misses randomly is more trustworthy than one that misses the same direction every cycle, even at the same magnitude.

 Who actually topped the error tables

 The Silver Bulletin's 2024 review computed simple average error for pollsters with at least five qualifying late polls.
 The leaders: OnMessage Inc. at 1.2 points, AtlasIntel at 1.5, and Patriot Polling at 1.5, with Mitchell Research, Echelon Insights, TIPP Insights, and The Washington Post all near 2 points (Silver Bulletin, 2024).
 OnMessage and AtlasIntel also posted the lowest bias among qualifying firms, overestimating Democrats by just 0.1 points on average (Silver Bulletin, 2024).
+Those two figures, a 1.2-point error and a 0.1-point bias, are the strongest single-cycle numbers in the report, and they belong to two firms with disclosed partisan or non-traditional profiles.

 The Selzer miss, because honesty requires it